Covid-19 Preventative Policy | Free 3 Day Expedited Shipping orders over $50

 August 05, 2020

 You may have heard about the importance of "full-spectrum," "whole plant," or "broad-spectrum" CBD products.
-Whole-plant CBD includes naturally occurring chemical compounds called cannabinoids.
+Whole-plant CBD from hemp includes naturally occurring chemical compounds called cannabinoids.

 Studies show that the presence of cannabinoids increases the benefits of CBD.
 Sometimes called "the entourage effect," it is one reason most experts recommend a full-spectrum hemp oil.